AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 <!-- Inline Alert -->
 <InlineAlert variant="warning" slots="text1" />

-The `appName` must match the Project Name as set in the Developer Console, and it will be displayed in the Adobe Express UI as a folder where users can store their documents.
+The `appName` must match the Public App Name in the Developer Console, and it will be displayed in the Adobe Express UI as a folder where users can store their documents.

 All [`configParams`](../../v4/shared/src/types/host-info-types/interfaces/config-params-base.md) are optional, instead: here, `loginMode` tells Adobe Express to delay the login until artworks are exported.